qcoopman/minipro/README.md

 ```

 Have a look at the file `src/tests/test_run.py` for instructions on how to write your tests.
-You can run your tests as follows:g
+You can run your tests as follows:
 ```
 kedro test
 ```